Chicago police tout 14% homicide drop, and concede there's more to do

 Crime-fighting investments made

-The 786 homicides in 2016 represented a spike of more than 60% over 2015.
+The 771 homicides in 2016 represented a considerable spike over 2015.
 It was the largest single-year homicide increase in 25 years among the five most populous US cities, according to the Justice Department.

+The Chicago Tribune, which tracks homicides in the city, has a slightly higher count for 2017 than the police department: 624, as of Friday.
+The Chicago Police Department uses slightly different criteria when compiling its tally.
+For example, CPD does not include killings that occurred on area highways, or those where police are involved and it is determined to be a justifiable homicide.

 Between 2007 and 2015, the number of yearly homicides in Chicago hovered between 400 and just about 500.